 The MPH training involves a one-year full-time or two-year part-time Masters programme (180 credits), with the option to exit from the course with a Postgraduate Diploma or Postgraduate Certificate in Public Health after successful completion of the taught modules (120 and 60 credits respectively).
-The aim of the programme is to equip students with the knowledge and skills to enable them to become effective public health professionals in either U.K. or in international settings, including in low- and middle-income countries
+The aim of the programme is to equip students with the knowledge and skills to enable them to become effective public health professionals in either the U.K. or international settings, including in low- and middle-income countries.

 The course is modular and provides a range of compulsory and optional modules that will equip students with the necessary knowledge and skills by improving their understanding of: